 - Unusual requests or allowances

-- Adjust the sales price and look for more offers
+- Adjust the sales price, and look for more offers

-Usually, the seller can find an acceptable offer among the multiple offers.
-It is not always the highest offer but if it is financed, it is the offer the seller believes is sufficient to meet the buyer's lender's appraised value.
+Usually, a seller can find an acceptable offer among the initial offers made.
+It is not always the highest offer, but if it is financed, it is the offer the seller believes is sufficient to meet the buyer's lender's appraised value.

 If the home does not appraise at the price offered, it generally doesn't matter how much more the buyer offered.
 Financing won't cover it, and not every buyer is willing to bridge a shortfall in an appraisal and pay a lot more than market value.